conversant/disruptor/README.md

 # Conversant ConcurrentQueue and Disruptor BlockingQueue

 Disruptor is the highest performing intra-thread transfer mechanism available in Java.
-Conversant Disruptor is the highest performing implementation of this type of ring buffer queue because it has almost no overhead and it exploits a particularly simple design.
+Conversant Disruptor is the highest performing implementation of this type of ring buffer because it has almost no overhead and it exploits a particularly simple design.

 <table>
 <td><img src="https://github.com/conversant/disruptor/blob/master/benchmark/benchmark.jpg?raw=true"></td><tr>